 In 2014 Ismail Jatoi, MD, Professor and Division Chief Surgical Oncology at UT Health Science Center assumed the role of acting Co-Director of the symposium upon the retirement of Peter M. Ravdin, MD, PhD.

-In 2015 Virginia G. Kaklamani, Professor of Medicine, Division of Hematology/Oncology at UT Health Science Center and the leader of the Breast Cancer Program at the Cancer Therapy & Research Center assumed the role of Co-Director of the Symposium.
+In 2015 Virginia G. Kaklamani, Professor of Medicine, Division of Hematology/Oncology at UT Health San Antonio and the leader of the Breast Cancer Program at the Mays Cancer Center assumed the role of Co-Director of the Symposium.

 The UT Health San Antonio School of Medicine, through the Office of Continuing Medical Education, continues to be the provider of CME sponsorship for this premier breast cancer symposium.

-All administrative functions are the responsibility of the Symposia Director and occur in the Symposium operations office, which is located at UT Health Cancer Center, 7979 Wurzbach, San Antonio, Texas 78229.
-All proceeds from registration and abstract fees, industry educational grants, and exhibit fees, are used for Symposium development and operations, and for support of its staff which consists of the Symposia Director, the Senior Meeting Planner, the Meeting Planner, the Registration Coordinator, and the Administrative Assistant.
+All administrative functions are the responsibility of the Symposia Director and occur in the Symposium operations office, which is located at Mays Cancer Center, 7979 Wurzbach, San Antonio, Texas 78229.
+All proceeds from registration and abstract fees, industry educational grants, and exhibit fees, are used for Symposium development and operations, and for support of its staff which consists of the Symposia Director, the Senior Meeting Planner, the Meeting Manager, the Registration Coordinator, and the Administrative Assistant.